Report of the XIV SBPMat Meeting: plenary lectures with their files, memorial lecture, symposia, awards…

 References:

-SBPMat newsletter: – If you wish, leave a message or an invitation to your plenary talk to the readers who will attend the XIV SBPMat Meeting.
+SBPMat newsletter: – If you want, leave a message or invitation to your plenary lecture to the readers that will attend the XIV SBPMat Meeting.

 More